unironically/scopegraph-rags/lm_language_4/README.md

-# LM with modules - language 2
+# LM with modules - language 4
-- An implementation of language 2, allowing modules and imports.
+- An implementation of language 4, allowing modules and imports.
-- A scope graph node can only have one import edge originating from it.
+- A scope graph node can have any number of import edge originating from it.
-- Each decl creates a new scope to which the `IMP` edge to the resolved scope, the decl is an import, is added.
-- Decl nodes are lifted up this structure to the module or global definition scope.
+- No new scopes are created in Decls productions, instead a single parent scope is passed down.

 ### Running:
 ```
 ./clone-and-build-ministatix                        # Build Ministatix
-./build-lm-compiler                                 # Compile and copy over the Silver generated compiler for LM 2
+./build-lm-compiler                                 # Compile and copy over the Silver generated compiler for LM 4
-java -jar lm_language2.jar inputs/letseq.lm         # Compile an example program
+java -jar lm_language4.jar inputs/letseq.lm         # Compile an example program
 ./run-ministatix out/letseq.aterm                   # Run Ministatix on the Statix aterm which the Silver compiler produces
 ```